Empyreal96/Appx_Re-Sign/README.md

 ### Usage
 ```
+"Appx Re-Sign.exe" -a "Path to appx package" -p Publisher -o "Path to output folder"

   -a, --app-package      Required.
 The input Appx/Appxbundle package to be re-signed

   -p, --publisher        Required.
 The name of the publisher (Must match the AppxManifest.xml publisher).
 If the